iainctduncan/papers/source/design.rst

 At any point, the programmer can send new expressions to the Lisp interpreter, which evaluates the expressions, updates the state of the Lisp environment, and then prints the return value of evaluating the expressions.
 These expressions can define new functions, redefine functions already in use, change state data, or interactively inspect or alter the current environment.
-While this iteractive style of development is possible to some degrees in other high level languages (such as Python and Ruby), it has been available to a deeper degree in Lisp going back as far as the the 1970's!
+While this interactive style of development is possible to some degrees in other high level languages (such as Python and Ruby), it has been available to a deeper degree in Lisp going back as far as the 1970's!
 (CTN: Sandewell 1978, 35-39)

 For example, the composer-programmer might separate work into files that contain score data and files that contain functions for altering or creating music, where the functions might be musical transformations of